Frequently asked questions

 Do I need to type an IP address or port?

-No. Open the helper on your Mac or Windows PC, then scan the helper QR code from the iPad app.
+No. PadKeys does not use a local-network address.
+Open the helper on your Mac or Windows PC, keep Bluetooth on, then scan the helper QR code from the iPad app.

 The QR scan or connection isn't working.